diethardsteiner/diethardsteiner.github.io/_posts/2015-04-23-MDX-Generate-Function.md

 ----|-----
 Australia | 630,623

-In this case Australia survives, because it is a member of exists in first as well as in the second set.
+In this case Australia survives, because it is a member of the first as well as in the second set.

 For each member of the first set retrieve the first child: